-Data Driven Newsrooms -
+Data-Driven Newsrooms –

-A look behind the scenes
+a look behind the scenes

 Verena, what makes a newsroom truly ‘data-driven’ in your view?

 A data-driven newsroom is characterised above all by the fact that decisions are transparent, made on the basis of objective data and strategically embedded.
-Data is not an end in itself here, but a tool for specifically expanding experience and measurably improving the quality of communication.
+Data is not an end in itself here, but a tool for specifically expanding our experience and measurably improving the quality of communication.

 Above all, this requires clear standards, specific objectives and a shared strategy for what data-driven decision-making means.
 Teams must regularly ask themselves: What do I want to achieve with this measure?
 Why am I publishing this article?
 What should the user do afterwards?